Causes and Simple Remedies for Red Eyes

-You need to understand that, before applying any sort of eye drops or remedy, you must know what it is that’s causing your eye inflammation.
+Before applying any sort of eye drops or remedy, as you must find out what is causing the eye inflammation.
 Not knowing the origin could make the situation even worse.
 Let’s take a look at some possible causes:

 An eye infection

-- Infections are caused by external agents, by small metal objects for example, elements in nature that you could be allergic to, like pollen or tree dust, or even dirt in the air.
+Infections are caused by external agents, elements in nature that you could be allergic to, like pollen or tree dust, or even dirt in the air.
 You should also keep in mind that hand cleanliness plays a part in this, as you could easily scratch your eyes when your hands are dirty.

-- You should also remember that using contact lenses could cause serious eye damage.
-Being careful of how you handle them and using them at appropriate times, is absolutely indispensable for keeping your eyes healthy.
+You should also remember that using contact lenses could cause serious eye damage.
+Being careful of how you handle them and use them is absolutely indispensable for keeping your eyes healthy.

 Very dry eyes

-- Some people can’t moisturize their eyes well.
-They then dry out and become more sensitive to the environment, they are more heavily impacted by the elements, and end up with severe congestion.
-Your eyes may not receive enough of this indispensable moisture because of some diseases.
-Your doctor is always who will be able to give you an appropriate Diagnosis.
+- Some people aren’t able to moisturize their eyes well.
+They easily dry out and become more sensitive to the environment.
+As a result, they are more heavily impacted by the elements, and end up with severe congestion.
+Your eyes may not receive enough of this indispensable moisture because of certain conditions.
+Your doctor is the one who will be able to give you an appropriate diagnosis.

 Exposure to computer screens

 - Does this surprise you?
 Lack of sleep could cause very serious eye congestion.
 Knowing that, it also causes bags under eyes.
 Sleeping less than what you need also lowers defenses, making you more vulnerable to infections.
-Your body won’t be as well oxygenated, the body doesn’t feel good, and it’s quite normal to wake up with red eyes.
+Your body won’t be as well oxygenated, you won’t feel good, and it’s quite normal for you to wake up with red eyes.
 I’m sure this has happened to you sometime before.